 Nonprofit, Small Business, & Commercial Tenant

-Apply Now: Additional $18M in GEMS Loan Capital Now Available
+APPLY NOW: Additional $18M in GEMS Loan Capital Now Available

 The Hawaii Green Infrastructure Authority (HGIA) is thrilled to announce the release of an additional $18 million in Green Energy Market Securitization loan capital to finance nonprofits, small businesses, rural health centers, and Hawaii’s underserved ratepayers.